-The average cost of commercial roof replacement in Virginia can vary depending on several factors.
+The average cost of commercial roof replacement in Virginia or Georgia can vary depending on several factors.
 One of the primary factors that affect the cost of commercial roof replacement is the size of the roof.
 Another factor that affects the cost of commercial roof replacement is the materials used.
 The cost of the materials can also be impacted by the quality of the materials, with higher quality materials generally costing more.

 It is important to note that these costs are just rough estimates and the actual cost of roof replacement can vary.